TinyMission/kara/README.md

 ## Running Sample Project

-To start sample project you need to either download kara binary package or compile kara-dist artifact.
+To start sample project you need:
+* either download kara binary package and unpack or compile `kara-dist` artifact in IDEA project
-Next,
+* close IDEA projects
+* configure Path Variable `KARA_HOME` in IDEA to point to kara root directory or to the output of `kara-dist` artifacts, i.e. `<project home>/out/artifacts/kara_dist`
-open samples directory,
+* open samples directory
-set KARA_HOME environment variable to point to the directory and run `../kara s` command You'll see Kara embedded web server running on `http://localhost:3000`
+* run `../kara s` command
+* open demo pages at embedded web server running on `http://localhost:3000`

+## Generating new project

+To start sample project you need:
+* either download kara binary package and unpack or compile `kara-dist` artifact in IDEA project
+* close IDEA projects
+* configure Path Variable `KARA_HOME` in IDEA to point to kara root directory or to the output of `kara-dist` artifacts, i.e. `<project home>/out/artifacts/kara_dist`
+* open the directory you like to start with
+* run `<path to kara home>/kara g project <project name> --package=<package name> --ide=idea` command
+* open generated project in IDEA
+* use `Server` run configuration to start/debug your application